Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Anomalous current

-In the previous sections, we neglected the terms $G_{r}$and $G_{s}$ in the boundary condition, Eq. (\ref{eq:BCd}).
-These terms take the form of a pair-breaking term.
-Therefore, they suppress the proximity effect in N. In this section, we quantify their effects.
-At the ferromagnetic insulator/metal interface, at temperatures much lower than the Curie temperature, $G_s$ is very small and can be neglected \cite{zhang2019theory,gomez2020strong}.
-Thus, in the following, we set $G_{s} = 0$ and only focus on the effect of $G_{r}$.
+In the previous section, we focused on ferromagnetic insulators with large interfacial exchange field parameter $\gamma_i\gg\gamma_{r,s}$.
+In other words, we neglected the terms $G_{r}$ and $G_{s}$ in the boundary condition, Eq. (\ref{eq:BCd}).
+As explained above, these terms take the form of a pair-breaking term, similar to magnetic impurities. and hence, they suppress not only the triplet, but also the singlet component induced by the proximity effect in N.

-In the presence of a finite $\gamma_{r}$ the kernel in Eq. (\ref{eq:Qk}) can be expressed as \begin{widetext}